sticklight-io/declarai/docs/docs/tutorial/first_steps.md

 In the example above we have created a task called `say_something` that returns a string.
 The task is using the `openai` provider, and the `gpt-3.5-turbo` model.
-When we call the task, it will use the model to generate a string for us by following the task's docstring.
+Once we call the task, it uses the provided language model to generate a response for us.

 ## Passing parameters to the task  :accordion:
-Here we declare a task that takes a `movie` parameter and returns a string.
+To pass parameters into our functions, we can simply add them as arguments to the function and use the `:param` fields in docstrings to describe the task's parameters.

-We use the `:param` fields in docstrings to describe the task's parameters.
+Here we declare a task that takes a `movie` parameter.
 ```py
 from declarai import init_declarai, magic